-In these photos, Knotty Western Red Cedar T&G is used throughout this custom home’s interior, as well as exterior soffits, to create a cohesive space and a smooth transition from inside to out.
+In these photos, Knotty Western Red Cedar T&G is used throughout this custom home’s interior and exterior soffits to create a cohesive space and a smooth transition from inside to out.
 Craftsmanship by RGN Construction, photos by Swift Studios.

-In what can be a somewhat “cool” or un-personal space, the knotty Western Red Cedar boards installed on the ceiling of this car dealership, add natural warmth.
-Photo and craftsmaship by Trico Construction.
+In what can be a somewhat “cool” or un-personal space, the knotty Western Red Cedar boards installed on the ceiling of this car dealership add natural warmth.
+Photo and craftsmanship by Trico Construction.

 Popular as well, Douglas Fir T&G has different color variations than Cedar and adds a nice rustic touch.
 Photo and craftsmanship by Yonkman Construction.